erbilcanartun/metastable-potts-system/README.md

 ## References

 1. Artun, E. C., & Berker, A. N. (2021).
 Metastable Potts droplets.
 Physical Review E, 103(3), 032102.
 DOI: 10.1103/PhysRevE.103.032102

+## License

+This project is licensed under the GNU GPLv3 License.
+See the [LICENSE](LICENSE) file for details.